cf-platform-eng/tsmgr-samples/mysql-operator/README.md

-# MySQL
+# MySQL Operator

-[MySQL](https://MySQL.org) is one of the most popular database servers in the world.
-Notable users include Wikipedia, Facebook and Google.
+MySQL Operator enables bulletproof MySQL on Kubernetes.
+It manages all the necessary resources for deploying and managing a highly available MySQL cluster.
+It provides effortless backups, while keeping the cluster highly available.

+For more information on this chart see: https://github.com/presslabs/mysql-operator

 ## Introduction

-This chart bootstraps a single node MySQL deployment on a PCF (Pivotal Cloud Foundry).
+This documents shows how to use the MySQL operator offer to create a MySQL cluster.

 ## Prerequisites